 Most of this range is protected within the Olympic National Park.
 This massive park system offers plenty of opportunities for excursions and many of these services are open in the winter.
 Why not plan a day trip to the mountains to sample the snow?
 Take the kids or friends and plan a mountain adventure.
 Build an igloo, go snowshoeing, or just have a snow ball battle.
 Although the lower reaches may be drowning in rain, if you head to the hills you might just find a drier, fluffier version.
 Pack a high protein lunch (such as cheeses, sliced meat and fruit) to keep you going and a thermos of your favourite hot drink to warm you up.

 For the kiddies bring hot chocolate and for the more mature members try our hot toddy recipe.
 If you have a propane stove, or some sort of portable stove system, why not have a high altitude hotdog roast?

 If you are searching for more organized activities, Hurricane Ridge offers ranger-guided snowshoe walks (snowshoes provided!) and economical ski day passes, as well sledding and tubing is free for children .
 The more adventurous seasoned camper may want to try their hand at “winter camping.”

-Check the ONP website for road conditions before you answer the mountain’s call, as winter conditions can close areas (as is the case currently for the slide near Staircase Entrance at Lake Cushman).
+Check the ONP website for road conditions before you answer the mountain’s call, as winter conditions can close areas.
 Be mindful that weather can be unpredictable and it is always better to be safe than sorry, as the Olympic National Park website warns - Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and raingear with warm clothes.
 Let someone know where and when you are taking your hike.
 Make emergency plans for them to follow if you do not return.
 Be safe and have fun!